Search skillsforcare.org.uk

 It increases leadership capabilities and creates opportunities for leaders to experience shared learning opportunities and develop greater understanding of leadership models and theories to support the development of new ideas and enhance leadership practices.

-• to enhance leadership capabilities among nurse leaders
+• enhance leadership capabilities among nurse leaders

-• to increase confidence in their role
+• increase confidence in their role

-• to be able to lead transformational change within the social care sector to equip participants with tools to use in their own communities.
+• be able to lead transformational change within the social care sector to equip participants with tools to use in their own communities.

 The feedback sessions and the learning tools that we’ve had – not only have they been good for me personally, but I will use all that I’ve learnt on the course and implement it with my carers, with my support workers.